Community Eligibility Provision (CEP)

 Eligibility

-For the upcoming school year, eligibility is based on the Identified Student Percentage (ISP) certified for free meals by a means other than a household application, compared to the total enrollment of that SFA/Group/Individual as of April 1 of the current school year.
-The intent is to identify students directly data matched by one of the methods below based on enrollment data as of April 1 of the current school year and current school year direct certification data.
+CEP Eligibility is based on the Identified Student Percentage (ISP) certified for free meals by a means other than a household application, compared to the total enrollment of that SFA/group of recipient agencies (RAs)/Individual RA on April 1, 2024.

 The ISP includes:

-- SNAP recipients identified through the electronic direct certification matching process (DCMP)
+- Students identified through the electronic direct certification matching process (DCMP):

 - Extension of eligibility to siblings or household members of SNAP or Medicaid